Some video games have Unlockable Content

-- Kid Icarus: Uprising has a similar system, but one type of challenge reward is a straight example of this trope: when you see "Weapon Unlocked: [Weapon Name]" it means that it's now possible to get said weapon via Item Crafting or a Random Drop, but the unlock itself won't give you the weapon.
+- In one of Sakurai's games, Kid Icarus: Uprising, one type of challenge reward is a straight example of this trope: when you see "Weapon Unlocked: [Weapon Name]" it means that it's now possible to get said weapon via Item Crafting or a Random Drop, but the unlock itself won't give you the weapon.
 The exception is the Zodiac Chambers, which give you both the weapon and the ability to make more.

 - Mario Party 7 had the King of the River mode.
 Basically, you just play mini-games, one after another, against computers, until you've made it through.
 Just spent your hard-earned points on it?
 Hope you've played all the mini-games that appear in it, because letting you play a mini-game here before playing it elsewhere would just be asking for too much.

 - Dance Dance Revolution Extreme 2 had a triple unlock... you had to unlock the fact that a bonus existed (seriously), then the right to buy it, and then actually purchase it.